 Why Do 10” and 24” Tappings Require Different Sizes?

-Both taps have the same diameter; their thread pitch is distinct.
-The number of threads per inch is the definition of the thread pitch.
+Both taps have the same diameter, but their thread pitch is distinct.
+The thread pitch is defined as the number of threads per inch.

 The thread pitch significantly affects the length of the tap.
 In the case of a 10′′ tapping, the threads per inch will be less than those of a 24′′ tapping, resulting in the need for different-sized drill bits.